zachsevart/zachsevart/README.md

 - 🌱 **Currently Learning:**
   - LangChain
-  - OpenAI Models
+  - OpenAI Models and Implementation
-  - Vector Databases
+  - React Frontends

 - 💻 **Projects:**
   - Developing small apps to explore the integration of LangChain, OpenAI models, and vector databases.